 The Municipal Sustainability Initiative (MSI)

 The Municipal Sustainability Initiative (MSI) helps support local infrastructure priorities and build strong, safe and resilient communities.
-Municipal Affairs has allocated almost $6.7 billion to municipalities since the program launched in 2007.
+Municipal Affairs has allocated approximately $7.6 billion to municipalities since the program launched in 2007.
 This has meant communities across Alberta have been able to build and rehabilitate their roadways and bridges, water and wastewater systems, public transit facilities, and recreation and sport facilities, and other key local priorities.

-Under the department's proposed five year business plan, $879.6 million in MSI funding is estimated for 2015, subject to legislative approval of the current budget.
+Under the department's proposed business plan, almost $1.24 billion in MSI funding is being provided for 2016:

-Guidelines and application forms for the 2015 MSI Capital and MSI Operating programs will be available in April 2015.
+Guidelines and application forms for the 2016 MSI Capital and Operating programs are expected soon.

 Thanks in part to funding from the Municipal Sustainability Initiative, Lethbridge residents and visitors are enjoying a renovated and expanded recreation centre.